 County Listing of Specific Open Burning Rules

-Except as otherwise provided, in addition to the general requirements and prohibitions listed in OAR 340-264-0050 and 340-264-0060, specific prohibitions of Agricultural, Commercial, Construction, Demolition, Domestic, and Industrial open burning are listed in separate rules for each county.
+Except as otherwise provided, in addition to the general requirements and prohibitions listed in OAR 340-264-0050 and 340-264-0060, specific prohibitions of agricultural, commercial, construction, demolition, domestic, and industrial open burning are listed in separate rules for each county.
 The following list identifies the rule containing prohibitions of specific types of open burning applicable to a given county:

 (1) Baker County — OAR 340-264-0100.